 Graduates of the BA (Hons) in Accounting may work in business or as trainee accountants or teachers following further study.

 To qualify as a professional accountant the graduate may opt to study for the accountancy examinations of one of the main accounting bodies while working in the accounting area.
-To qualify as a business teacher graduates must complete a Higher Diploma in Education.
+To qualify as a business teacher graduates must complete a Professional Masters of Education.

 Masters of Business in Accounting or other equivalent masters courses in Ireland or abroad.

 Education in Ireland Student Ambassador blog: Seen Mun Chaung